alex-sir/pomotimer/README.md

 * [Spectrum](https://bgrins.github.io/spectrum/) - Color picker used to make a custom theme.
 * [jQuery](https://jquery.com/) - Serves up spectrum.

-The majority of the core application is made in vanilla HTML, CSS, and JavaScript.
+The majority of the application is made in vanilla HTML, CSS, and JavaScript.

 ## License